Canonical tags are one of the most important SEO tags. Yet, they are often misunderstood.

 Trailing Slash Canonicalization

 Another common issue is trailing slash canonicalization.
-This occurs when you have pages with and without a trailing slash, and you don’t specify a preferred version in your canonical tags.
+This happens when you have pages with and without a trailing slash, and you don’t specify a preferred version.

 Protocol Canonicalization

-The last common issue is protocol canonicalization.
-This occurs when you have pages on both the WWW and non-WWW versions of your site, and you don’t set your favorite version in your canonical tags.
+The last common issue is protocol canonicalization and it’s when you have pages on both the WWW and non-WWW versions of your site, and you don’t set your favorite version.

 Before You Go